nweaver-blockchain/blockchain-names/namecoin.md

 control of a domain.

-**Underlying Cryptocurrency Security:** The Namecoin cryptocurrency, although a low-value proof of work cryptocurrency, uses “merged mining” with the Bitcoin blockchain.
+**Underlying Cryptocurrency Security:** The Namecoin cryptocurrency, although a low-value proof of work cryptocurrency, uses "merged mining" with the Bitcoin blockchain.
 In merged mining a Bitcoin miner can simultaneously mine Namecoin.
 So although the profit for mining Namecoin is near trivia (roughly $1200/day for all Namecoin miners, compared with about $18M/day for Bitcoin), the actual hash-rate